ArthurGareginyan/space_to_underscore/README.md

 chmod +x space_to_underscore.sh
 ```

-2. Go to needed directory:
+2. Go to the directory where you want to rename files and directories recursively (starting from the current directory and to any subdirectories).
 ```
 cd /home/user/example
 ```

-3. Run the `space_to_underscore.sh` which placed in user home directory:
+3. Run the `space_to_underscore.sh`.
 ```
 ~/space_to_underscore.sh
 ```

+> **Note!** In the example above, the `space_to_underscore.sh` file is located in the user home directory (`~/`).
+Change it according to the location of the file in your case.

 ## Contributing